-In addition to the training course fees you will also have to add any rental equipment you might require as well as fees for the tests, etc. When all is said and done you should end up with a few hundred dollars to get certified.
+In addition to the training course fees, you will also have to add any rental equipment you might require as well as fees for the tests, etc. When all is said and done you should end up with a few hundred dollars to get your scuba certificate.
 The more gear you own and bring the cheaper it can and will get.

 Is the certification good for life?

-Yes, it is and if you dive regularly then you won’t have to think about getting ever recertified or taking a refresher course.
+Yes, it is and if you go scuba diving regularly then you won’t have to think about getting ever recertified or taking a refresher course.
 If you have not gone diving for a while then you should consider taking a review class.
 It’s technically not needed but it’s a good idea to make sure you’re not rusty when you get back underwater.

 However, you want to consider taking regular refresher courses anyway.
 The gear and equipment changes, rules and regulations might be adapted and having a refresher course will make sure you stay up-to-date.

 The best and safest is to dive regularly.
-Keep diving and continue your training to stay current with latest changes.
-This will ensure you enjoy your dives and stay safe.
+Keep scuba diving and continue your training to stay current with the latest changes.
+This will ensure you enjoy your dives and stay safe when you go diving.